wl44-li/SLIC_Project/README.md

          Channel Data: the value of each SLIC channel separated by space, i.e. ( 0 2 4 8 16 32) NOTE, value must be distinct!

-         Ctrl Channel Index: an index from 1 to the number of channels denoting control channel position
+         Ctrl Channel Index: an index from 1 to the number of channels denoting control channel position. i.e. if control is on the left, its position will be 1; if on the right, its position will be 6 (given a total of 6 channels)

          Graph title: the title you would add to generated graphs

          Threshold: a scroll bar between 0 to 100%